-The Women in Hydropower Mentorship Program is now accepting new applications for 2019-2020.
+The Women in Hydropower Mentorship Program is now accepting applications for the 2020 - 2021 year

-The initiative aims to help women in the hydropower industry to connect, generate new friendships, and share experiences in a supportive environment.
+The program provides an opportunity for women to connect, generate new friendships and networks, and share experiences in a supportive environment.

 It is supported by the International Hydropower Association (IHA), WaterPower Canada, the U.S. National Hydropower Association (NHA), Northwest Hydroelectric Association (NWHA), Midwest Hydro Users Group (MHUG), and HydroVision International.

 24 June 2020

 The International Renewable Energy Agency (IRENA) has outlined a Covid-19 recovery plan involving a major scaling up of global investment in sustainable hydropower projects to more than US$70 billion annually.